will living will will living will

 Myths and Facts

 A prevalent myth is that a living will and a last will and testament serve the same function.
 In reality, a living will provides directives on medical decisions when an individual can’t communicate, while a last will and testament concerns asset distribution after death.
 Another common misconception is that having a living will means loved ones no longer need to make decisions.
-While a living will offers guidance, it doesn’t replace the need for a healthcare proxy to make real-time decisions based on current circumstances.
+While a living will offer guidance, it doesn’t replace the need for a healthcare proxy to make real-time decisions based on current circumstances.

 Clarifying Confusion